How to spot autopen autographs

 For me, identifying an autograph is one of the most exciting aspects of collecting.
 I enjoy the detective work that comes with discerning a fake from the real deal, and subsequently valuing the item against other examples.

-Many of the Autopen examples you see are shaky, which results from the movement of the machine.
+Almost all of the autopen examples that I have seen are shaky, which results from the movement of the machine.
 Unless the person whose autograph you desire is known for being particularly nervous, I would think twice before buying one of these.